 Samsung wants to patent a phone with bendable display and chassis, patent application reveals

+and what purpose such a phone would serve ?
 PS.
 Those side bezels look straight out of transformers movie.

 its for sports etc. riding a bike with your phone that can bend meaning it will contour around your body thus less discomfort

 posted on Mar 13, 2015, 8:07 AM 6